bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure.md

 **Step 1:** Submit a payment request and process the first result.

-The merchant’s processing script forwards the transaction details to our REST API.
+The merchant's processing script forwards the transaction details to our REST API.
 The request includes a special 'term_url' variable.
 This term_url variable allows the merchant to specify the URL where the bank VbV or SC, or SafeKey response is returned, after the customer enters their PIN and it is verified on the bank portal.